Hazelnut Combine Development

 Machine Raising/Lowering

 Incorporating the ability to independently raise and lower each wheel was one of the initial design specifications for the hazelnut combine for three primary reasons.
 First, it enables the machine to be leveled on sloping terrain.
 Such leveling not only provides stability, but it also helps ensure that the picking tunnel remains parallel to the vertical axis of the plant, which in turn, provides more uniform shaking.
 Second, it enables the machine to be raised for the harvest of taller plants.
 Without the ability to raise the machine in the field, the harvestable height of plants is largely restricted by over-the-road transport height limitations.
 Third, the machine can be raised to keep the collection platform frame from plowing through material surrounding the base of plants.
-This is needed in fields where plants has been planted into soil mounds, or where mulch has been added around the base of plants.
+This is needed in fields where plants have been planted into soil mounds, or where mulch has been added around the base of plants.

 Tire Selection

 After scouring agricultural tire data, it became apparent that common flotation tires with diameters under 30 inches have, at best, load ratings approaching 3000 lbs.
 A BKT tire representative was contacted for tire selection assistance and they suggested their RIDEMAX FL 693 M which is a 10-ply radial tire designed for agricultural trailers and tank trucks used mainly for on-the-road transport.
 The tire has an overall diameter of 31.5 inches, a static loaded radius of 13.5 inches, a section width of 15.7 inches, and a load rating at 5 mph of 5020 lbs at 35 psi and 9640 lbs at 87 psi.
 At an operating speed of 45 mph the tire has a load rating of 2550 lbs at 35 psi and 4888 lbs at 87 psi.
 Tire size is listed as 400/45 R 17.5.
 This tire has a hybrid tread that is somewhat characteristic of a turf tire, but with a bit more traction and self-cleaning capabilities.
-A set of three RIDEMAX FL 693 M tires have been purchased, and special rims will be fabricated to match the planetary gear hubs that will be used.
+A set of three RIDEMAX FL 693 M tires were purchased, and special rims were fabricated to match the planetary gear hubs being used.
 Once the tires have been installed on the completed harvester, a local tire specialist will determine (via visual observation) the proper inflation pressure for each tire in order to maximize traction and minimize soil compaction and other damage to the orchard floor.

 Powertrain